 Whew!
 To those who made it through the whole post, you get rewarded.
 How about a 30% discount off any pattern two patterns ordered from my shop.

-When checking out, just type in coupon code:
+When you are checking out, just type in coupon code: